hpourv/DP-Logistic-Regression/README.md

 I developed a differentially private classifier based on logistic regression.
 The hypothetical training dataset contains two medical features of 100 individuals.
 And labels classify individuals to high risk and low risk of developing a disease.
 My goal is to make the logistic regression algorithm, differentially private.

 ## Non - Private Logistic Regression
+The decision boundary of the classifier is sensitive to the individual data points in the training set.

 ![My Image](adv.png)